History of Auburn University in Timeline

 1971: Pat Sullivan Wins Heisman Trophy

-In 1972 Jim Kennedy graduated with a degree in Mechanical Engineering.
+In 1972, Jim Kennedy graduated from Auburn with a degree in Mechanical Engineering.
+He later became the director of NASA's Kennedy Space Center.

 1973: Auburn University Rugby Football Club Founded

-In 1973, The Auburn University Rugby Football Club was founded.
-It competes in Division 1 of the Southeastern Collegiate Rugby Conference and is one of two club sports at Auburn with an endowment fund.
+In 1973, the Auburn University Rugby Football Club was founded and became one of only two club sports at Auburn with an endowment fund.

-In 1980, Tiger, also known as War Eagle VI, was born in captivity.
+Tiger, also known as War Eagle VI, was born in captivity in 1980.

-At the end of the 1980-1981 NCAA Wrestling season, Auburn University became the first SEC team to place in the Top 10 nationally.
-Led by coach Tom Milkovich, Auburn also won the SEC title, boasting three All-Americans and six NCAA qualifiers.
-After the 1980-81 season, the program was cut.
+At the conclusion of the 1980-1981 NCAA Wrestling season, Auburn University became the first SEC team to place Top 10 in the country.

-In 1982, the Auburn University women's basketball team made their first appearance in the NCAA women's basketball tournament.
+In 1982, Auburn's women's basketball team made its first appearance in the NCAA women's basketball tournament.

 Since 1982, only eight teams have claimed national championships in women's swimming and diving.